Weak units, universal cells, and coherence via universality for bicategories: Merge-bicategories and higher morphisms

 of $Y$; Theorem \ref{thm:polycoherent} and its dual ensure that this is well-defined.
 Then $1_f$ is a 1-unit in $[X,Y]$, as witnessed, for any oplax transformations $\sigma: f \to g$ and $\tau: h \to f$, by the modifications $l_\sigma: (1_f, \sigma) \to (\sigma)$ with components $l_{\sigma_x}$, and $r_\tau: (\tau, 1_f) \to (\tau)$ with components $r_{\tau_x}$, for each 0-cell $x$. \end{proof}

 In a bicategory, seen as a degenerate linear bicategory, the notion of linear adjunction collapses to an ordinary adjunction.
 Through the equivalence between $\bicat$ and $\mrgpol_\otimes$, we can import the well-known result that any equivalence in a bicategory can be improved to an adjoint equivalence; see for example \cite[Proposition 1.5.7]{leinster2004higher}.
-The following could be stated under less restrictive assumptions, but we will not need the extra generality. \begin{lem} Let $e: x \to y$ be a divisible 1-cell in a representable merge-bicategory.
-Then there exist a divisible 1-cell $e^*: y \to x$ and an adjunction $(\varepsilon, \eta): e^* \dashv e$ whose counit $\varepsilon$ and unit $\eta$ are divisible 2-cells. \end{lem}
+The following could be stated under less restrictive assumptions, but we will not need the extra generality. \begin{lem} Let $e: x \to y$ be a universal 1-cell in a representable merge-bicategory.
+Then there exist a universal 1-cell $e^*: y \to x$ and an adjunction $(\varepsilon, \eta): e^* \dashv e$ whose counit $\varepsilon$ and unit $\eta$ are universal 2-cells. \end{lem}

 The second statement of the following result is also well-known for bicategories and oplax transformations of functors (see the definition below), but the proof goes through in a less restrictive context. \begin{prop} Let $X, Y$ be merge-bicategories, and suppose $Y$ is unital.
-Then: \begin{enumerate}[label=($\alph*$)] \item a modification $\mu$ is a divisible 2-cell in $[X,Y]$ if and only if all its components $\mu_x$ are divisible 2-cells in $Y$; \item if $Y$ is representable, an oplax transformation $\sigma$ is a divisible 1-cell in $[X,Y]$ if and only if all its 1-cell components $\sigma_x$ and its 2-cell components $\sigma_a$ are divisible in $Y$. \end{enumerate} \end{prop} \begin{proof} By Proposition \ref{prop:hominherit}, $[X,Y]$ inherits from $Y$ the property of being unital or representable.
-For the first statement, we can use the algebraic characterisation of divisible 2-cells of Proposition \ref{prop:mergeunital}, combined with the description of units in $[X,Y]$ as pointwise units in $Y$.
+Then: \begin{enumerate}[label=($\alph*$)] \item a modification $\mu$ is a universal 2-cell in $[X,Y]$ if and only if all its components $\mu_x$ are universal 2-cells in $Y$; \item if $Y$ is representable, an oplax transformation $\sigma$ is a universal 1-cell in $[X,Y]$ if and only if all its 1-cell components $\sigma_x$ and its 2-cell components $\sigma_a$ are universal in $Y$. \end{enumerate} \end{prop} \begin{proof} By Proposition \ref{prop:hominherit}, $[X,Y]$ inherits from $Y$ the property of being unital or representable.
+For the first statement, we can use the algebraic characterisation of universal 2-cells of Proposition \ref{prop:mergeunital}, combined with the description of units in $[X,Y]$ as pointwise units in $Y$.